 Comparative optimism and identity theft

 Consistent with the findings of Study 1, the descriptive statistics again showed that there was variation in the reports of experiencing online identity theft according to comparator group and gender (see Table 3).
-To examine perceptions of likelihood of identity theft across gender and comparator group a 2 x 9 (gender x comparator group) mixed ANOVA was performed to test H1, H2, and H3.
+To examine perceptions of likelihood of experiencing online identity theft across gender and comparator group a 2 x 9 (gender x comparator group) mixed ANOVA was performed to test H1, H2, and H3.
 Gender was independent measures and comparator group was repeated measures (with violations of sphericity dealt with using the Greenhouse-Geisser correction).

 Again, there was evidence of a significant main effect of comparator group (see Table 2) providing support for H1 and H2.
 However, unlike the findings of Study 1, the pairwise comparisons with Bonferroni correction revealed fewer significant differences between comparator groups.
 Specifically, participants thought that those younger than them were significantly more likely to experience online identity theft than all other comparator groups (p < .001) except those older than the participants.
 Participants also thought that their enemies were less likely to experience online identity theft compared to those older than the participants and strangers.
 People older than the participants were also rated as being at greater risk of experiencing online identity theft compared to those the participants disliked (p = .026).

-Unlike Study 1, there were no significant gender differences in comparative optimism beliefs for identity theft meaning H3 was not supported.
+Unlike Study 1, there were no significant gender differences in comparative optimism beliefs for experiencing online identity theft meaning H3 was not supported.

 Experiences of identity theft, comparative optimism, and fear of identity theft